UBC-CIC/Forest-Fire-Sensing/README.md

 # Remote Sensing Forest Fires

+FireWatch is a wildfire prediction and detection system designed to address the threat of wildfires in British Columbia and Canada.
+This solution involves a deployable prototype that utilizes IoT sensors to collect near real-time data in remote forests and satellite data that monitor wildfires.
+These data will be displayed on the web application to users and send notifications of high risk areas.

 | Index                                               | Description                                             |
 | :-------------------------------------------------- | :------------------------------------------------------ |
 | [High Level Architecture](#High-Level-Architecture) | High level overview illustrating component interactions |